tkenning/dev.na.bambora.com/source/docs/guides/android_pay/index.md

 ## Getting Started

-If this is your first time implementing our Payment API's we recommend reviewing our [Payment API's reference guide](/docs/references/payment_APIs/), to get familiar with Bambora's Payment API's.
+If this is your first time implementing our APIs we recommend reviewing our [Reference guide](/docs/references/payment_APIs/), to get familiar with Bambora's Payment APIs.

-You can find more about Bambora and Android Pay through our [Demo App on Github](https://github.com/bambora/na-merchant-api-demo).
+You can find more about Bambora and Android Pay on [Github](https://github.com/bambora/na-payments-api-demo)

 ## Requirements